 Distance: 155 miles

 The city has seen gold rushes and labour strikes, business booms and busts, fires and earthquakes, only each time to bounce back even stronger.
 With the original descendants of the settlers now as entrenched in the Pacific Northwest as a red flannel shirt, Seattle has developed a rich and diverse multi-cultural mix that is overlaid with the sophistication brought by several of America’s largest corporations including Boeing Aircraft, Microsoft and Starbucks.
-It’s a short drive from Port Angeles to Seattle, leaving plenty of time to begin exploring this very special city.
+It’s a short drive from Quinault to Seattle, leaving plenty of time to begin exploring this very special city.

 Distance: 182 miles